Applying for the Complementary Certificate in Translation

 By language pair, we mean the combination of your A language with your B language.
 You will be required to take a test (B-A) in order for us to verify your knowledge and writing skills in your native language (A), as well as your comprehension of your passive language (B).

 The second part of the exam consists of questions that will test your understanding of specific nuances in the B language text.
-Your answers will also allow us to evaluate your written expression in your A language in a less restrictive context than the summary exercise.
+Your answers will also allow us to evaluate your written expression in your A language in a less restrictive context than the revision exercise.

 The exam will be evaluated on a scale from 0 to 6.
 You need a minimum score of 4 to pass.